 No Waiver.
 Corpay’s failure to exercise any of its rights under the Agreement shall not be deemed a waiver of such rights or remedies at a later time.

 Language.
 This Agreement is supplied in English, which is the language that both parties will use to communicate with one another.
+All Corpay-provided materials (if any) provided to Client in a language other than English are ‘courtesy’ translations, and as such are overridden by equivalent English-language versions of those to extent of any inconsistency.

 Agreement.
 A copy of this Agreement is available upon request to Corpay Markets in writing.